tronprotocol/tronwallet-adapter/packages/adapters/adapters/README.md

 -   `url`: The website of the adapter's wallet.
 -   `icon`: The icon of the adapter's wallet.
 -   `state`: The adapter's state, which includes three value:
+    -   `Loading`: When adapter is checking if the wallet is available or not.
     -   `NotFound`: The wallet is not detected in current browser.
     -   `Disconnected`: The wallet is detected in current browser but the adapter has not connected to wallet yet.
     -   `Connected`: The adapter is connected to wallet.